iamyoki/transition-hook/README.md

 ### useSwitchTransition

-This hook transforms when the state changes.
+This hook takes in a state, and animates when the state changes.
+>Note: Only animates when state changes.

 ```jsx
 const [count, setCount] = useState(0)